kustomzone/chaincode-investigator/README.md

 ```

 ### Deployment Tracking
-Tracking numbers helps us gadge interest.
-Deployment tracking can be disabled by deleting the 'Deployment Tracking' section towards the bottom app.js.
+Tracking numbers helps us judge interest.
+If you wish you may remove deployment tracking by deleting the 'Deployment Tracking' section towards the bottom app.js.

 ## ToDos:
 - [ ] CCI video